Which GApps version should I install for Lineage OS?

 Unlike the prevalent hoax, GApps are separate from LineageOS and were packed by developers for the convenience of consumers flashing custom ROMs on their Android smartphones.
 Unlike stock ROMs, most custom ROMs, including LineageOS, do not come with pre-installed GApps.

-If you want to install GApps after flashing a custom ROM on your smartphone, you should do so directly after installing LineageOS.
+If you want to install GApps on lineage OS after flashing a custom ROM on your smartphone, it is best to do so immediately following the installation of LineageOS.

-But why is it necessary to install GApps on a custom ROM?
+But why is it necessary to install GApps on lineage OS a custom ROM?

 As previously stated, Google has prohibited CyanogenMod and other custom ROM developers from putting GApps in their ROM packages.
 Because they are system apps,’ not uninstallable apps, you’ll need to choose and flash the correct version of GApps on your device with a custom ROM.